-All WordPress website design and development should be undertaken with care in that plugins that are installed should deliver a functionality or solve a purpose.
-These should not be added for the sake of ‘bells and whistles’.
+All WordPress website design and development should be undertaken with care in that plugins that are installed should deliver functionality or solve a purpose.
+These should not be added for the sake of ‘bells and whistles.

-Taking Google Analytics plugin, a very common plugin type among WordPress custom plugin development, let us discuss if it is really required or not to be installed within the framework for WordPress theme development.
+Taking the Google Analytics plugin, a very common plugin type among WordPress custom plugin development, let us discuss if it is really required or not to be installed within the Framework for WordPress Theme Development.

 This should logically be the first question you should address because technically none needs a plugin to install Google Analytics.
-You could simply take the code and paste it in either the header.php or footer.php files so it gets called on every page in your WordPress website.
+You could simply take the code and paste it into either the header.php or footer.php files so it gets called on every page of your WordPress website.

-Yes, you may face issue in this route in the sense that you might end up messing up these files and not know how to revert, in case you couldn’t edit PHP.
+Yes, you may face issues in this route in the sense that you might end up messing up these files and not know how to revert, in case you couldn’t edit PHP.

-You would need to remember insert this code every time you design WordPress theme to replace the old.
+You would need to remember to insert this code every time you design a WordPress theme to replace the old one.

 You will need to alter the Analytics code should you wish to track non-standard, custom variables.
 This could be a problem for the ones not so technical.

-Now, should any or all of the above be true then you have a genuine need to consider inviting a custom WordPress plugin developer to develop or install an exiting, relevant plugin.
+Now, should any or all of the above be true then you have a genuine need to consider inviting a custom WordPress plugin developer to develop or install an exciting, relevant plugin.